jmcparland/aoc_2025/README.md

 # Advent of Code 2025

+This year I explored Elixir early in the year and Common Lisp later in the year.
+My loose goal was to answer all puzzles using Common Lisp while looking for any BEAM/OTP opportunity (highly concurrent processing) that would warrant an Elixir run.
+Alas, it was mostly Common Lisp.

+I say that with a little regret: Elixir was a refreshing pleasure when twice I pulled it out.
+With neither fluency in the language nor familiarity with any helpful libraries, Common Lisp was challenging -- maybe more so than Haskell last year.

+The event was only 12 Days this year.
+A hiccup on Day 9 or 10 combined with some family activities put me behind.
+Completed the work on 15 December.

+FWIW, the commaraderie and approach sharing on Reddit is wonderful, but the _technical_ moderation is a real bucket of cold water.
+Next year, maybe I'll skip it.

 URL: https://adventofcode.com/

 |    Day    | Title                                                       | Comments                                                                     |       Language       |   Part 1    | Part 2      |